Three churches in one

 - The Treasurer works in cooperation with the Council, Ministry Teams and Endowment Committees to manage the financial affairs of the United Parish

 - The Clerk keeps records of all-parish meetings and provides the minutes of all Council meetings to the congregation. [email protected]

 An Endowment Committee, consisting of five members elected at the Annual Spring Meeting to three-year terms, oversees the prudent investment and management of the United Parish endowment funds.
 Financial transparency and democratic process are vital to our functioning as a church body.
 All budgets and all key decisions are subject to review, questioning and votes at the All-Parish Meetings. [email protected]

 Church Council members

-Our Church Council members are Ben McGraw (Moderator), Kent French (Senior Pastor), Koinonia Givens, Stephanie Henry, Emily Reed, Paul Rodine, David Rockwell (Treasurer), Alexandra (Sasha) Steinbaugh and Andrew White (Clerk).
+Our Church Council members are Ben McGraw (Moderator), Doug Johnson (Treasurer), Kate Hendrix (Clerk), Kent French (Senior Pastor), Koinonia Givens, Anne Auerbach, Alexandra (Sasha) Csatari Steinbaugh, Paul Rodine, and Emily Reed.